Address and Time

 03 de jun de 2022, 18:30 – 20:30

 New York, 305 E 119th St suite B, New York, NY 10035, USA

 About the Event

-Each IN PERSON class consist on up to 7 people, 1 on each table at the center and unlimited online.
-Each table will be cooking a specific recipe and also learning from the other tables.
-I will explain how to do each recipe and also we will be working together to make each recipe perfect!
+Each class consist of up to 7 people, 1 on each table.
+Every table is equipped to cook all the recipes.
+The teacher will explain how to do each recipe and also, we will be working together to make each recipe perfect!

 After all the recipes are done everybody will be tasting the recipes they made and talking about their experiences.